 - 1. The maze is composed of multiples of an 18 cm x 18 cm unit square.
 The maze comprises 16 x 16 unit squares.
 The walls of the maze are 5 cm high and 1.2 cm thick (assume 5% tolerance for mazes).
 The outside wall encloses the entire maze. - 2.
 The sides of the maze walls are white, the tops of the walls are red, and the floor is black.
 The maze is made of wood, finished with non-gloss paint. - a.
 WARNING: Do not assume the walls are consistently white, or that the tops of the walls are consistently red, or that the floor is consistently black.
 Fading may occur; parts from different mazes may be used.
 Do not assume the floor provides a given amount of friction.
 It is simply painted plywood and may be quite slick.
 The maze floor may be constructed using multiple sheets of plywood.
-Therefore there may be a seam between the two sheets on which any low-hanging parts of a mouse may snag.

-- 3. The start of the maze is located at one of the four corners.
+Therefore there may be a seam between the two sheets on which any low-hanging parts of a mouse may snag. - 3.
+The start of the maze is located at one of the four corners.
 The start square is bounded on three sides by walls.
 The starting square orientation shall be such that when the open wall is to the "north," outside maze walls are on the "west" and "south."
 The start line is located between the first and second squares.
 That is, as the mouse exits the corner square, the time starts.
 The destination goal is the four cells at the center of the maze.
 At the center of this zone is a post, 20 cm high and each side 2.5 cm.
 (This post may be removed if requested.)
 The destination square has only one entrance. - 4.
 Small square zones (posts), each 1.2 cm x 1.2 cm, at the four corners of each unit square are called lattice points.
 The maze is so constituted that there is at least one wall at each lattice point. - 5.
-The dimensions of the maze shall be accurate to within 5% or 2 cm, whichever is less.
-Assembly joints on the maze floor shall not involve steps greater than 0.5 mm.
-The change of slope at an assembly joint shall not be greater than 4.
-Gaps between the walls of adjacent squares shall not be greater than 1 mm. - 6.
 Multiple paths to the destination square are allowed and are to be expected.
 The destination square will be positioned so that a wall-hugging mouse will NOT be able to find it.